 The fraudsters behind these calls and messages often take the name and other publicly available information, such as employment history and securities licensing details about an investment professional that works for the financial services firm and use that information to create a fraudulent website or social media presence that impersonates the investment professional.

 They use these messages, websites, and social media accounts to lure you into their investment scam by soliciting payments from you or promise you a low-risk/high-reward investment or they try to convince you to provide them with information about your financial accounts (such as login credentials or account numbers) or your personal information (such as your Social Security number).

 How to protect yourself from imposter scams

 To guard yourself against these scams, you should consider the following:

 - Do the messages and/or websites use poor grammar, contain misspellings or odd or awkward phrasings, or misuse investment-related terminology?

 - Are you being directed to a website that uses the investment professional’s name as the domain name (e.g., FirstNameLastName.com) rather than the website of the financial services firm with which the investment professional is affiliated?

 - Were you contacted via a means that is not customarily used by the investment professional or firm to communicate with you (e.g., were you contacted by text message when all your previous communications with the firm have been through emails)?

 In addition, there are other steps you can take to protect yourself:

-- No reputable financial institution will ever call you and request your account access credentials, photo ID, or proof of address documentation.
+- No reputable financial institution will ever call you and request that you disclose to them your account login credentials, or provide them with a copy of your driver's license, other photo ID, or proof of address documentation.
 If you get a call requesting any of these or similar items, hang up.

 - Never give away your one-time passcode, password, 2-factor authentication login code, or any security question and answer to anyone else.